-To tackle the issue of food waste across the entire supply chain, governments around the world are setting targets, implementing new policies, and creating campaigns aimed at reducing food waste.
+To tackle the issue of food waste across the entire supply chain, governments around the world are setting targets, implementing new policies, and creating campaigns aimed at reducing wastage.

-You’re probably aware that food waste is a serious global issue, that it affects our economy, our well-being and our environment.
+Food waste is a global problem, affecting our economy, our well-being and our environment.
 Approximately one third of all food produced gets wasted, costing the world $1 trillion each year.
 The good news is that there have been positive changes in recent years and that many governments are taking action to tackle the issue.

 Governments can enforce change and make all sectors operate to a minimum standard.
 This makes the war against food waste much easier to win.
 Here we’ve put together a detailed list of how governments around the world are encouraging food waste initiatives.